benjystanton/benjystanton.github.io/_posts/2019-11-02-coffee-beans.md

 {% endcapture %}

-<p class="lede">A list of specialty coffees that I’ve tried, so I can remember which ones I like.
+<p class="lede">A list of specialty coffees that I’ve tried at home, so I can remember which ones I like.
 Thanks to the excellent <a href="https://www.squarepeg.org.uk/">Square Peg</a> for being my supplier of choice.</p>

 {%
   include big-number.html